Lindfeldto/azure-scaffolder/README.md

 A sample MVC Project for this extension is available on GitHub at https://github.com/bluemarblesoftware/azure-scaffolder/tree/master/MVCSample.

-In order to use this scaffolder, you will need to create Azure Table entities that inherit from BlueMarble.Shared.Azure.Table.Entity.
+In order to use this scaffolder, you will need to follow these steps.
+To start, install the following NuGet dependencies.

 ```
+install-package WindowsAzure.Storage
 install-package BlueMarble.Shared
 install-package BlueMarble.Shared.Azure
 install-package KendoUIWeb
-install-package WindowsAzure.Storage
 ```

+Next, add a storage context class to your web project.
+This class has to be a partial class, and enables the scaffolder to created extended partial classes for each model included in the scaffolding.

 ```
 public partial class StorageContext: BlueMarble.Shared.Azure.Storage.Table.StorageContext